 6. Finally, the CIA uses leg shackles to enhance security "in all aspects of detainee management and movement."
 Id.
 Shackling, however, is kept to the minimum required by the CIA's security concerns; the number of hours per day that a detainee is shackled is calibrated to the threat that the detainee poses to detention facility staff.
 Id.
-Detainees thus are not shackled while in their cells unless they have previously demonstrated that they are a threat to themselves or to facility personnel while in their cells.
-You have informed us that, at present, no detainee is shackled 24 hours per day.
-Instead, detainees are shackled when CIA personnel are in the room with them and when they are moved around the detention facility.
+Detainees thus are not shackled while in their cells unless they have previously demonstrated that they are a threat to themselves or to facility personnel white in their cells.
+You have informed us that, at present, no detainee is shackled 24 hours per day a manner as not to restrict the flow of blood or cause any bodily injury.
 Id.
-Shackling is done in such a manner as not to restrict the flow of blood or cause any bodily injury.
-Id.
-"CIA's Office of Medical Services guidelines recommend that restraints be applied and/or adjusted so that space of one finger is maintained between the restraint and the detainee's tissue.
-Restraints should neither impede circulation nor lead to abrasions."
-Id.
-We understand that detainees, while shackled, are able to walk comfortably.